toucansites/website/src/contents/docs/themes/content-types/index.md

 ---
 type: guide
-title: Content types
+title: "Content types"
-description: Content types
+description: "Custom content types are defined in the types folder as YAML files, with paths or front matter used to identify the type."
 category: themes
 order: 6
 ---